Odyhibit/github_graph_stego/README.md

 ### Legal and Ethical Use

-- **Authorized Use Only**: This tool is for educational purposes, security research, CTF challenges, and authorized penetration testing
+- **Authorized Use Only**: This tool is for educational purposes, CTF challenges.
 - **Respect Terms of Service**: Ensure compliance with GitHub's Terms of Service
 - **Academic/Research**: Suitable for demonstrating steganographic techniques in educational settings